What is the WISC-V?

 What do my child’s WISC-V Scores mean?

-You will receive a numerical score for each index AND an age percentile rank.
+After your child completes the WISC-V, you will receive a numerical score for each index AND an age percentile rank.
 Age percentile ranks are based on data collected from 2,200 children.

 While each program has its own entrance requirements, an FSIQ of 115 – 129 is generally considered “mildly gifted,” an FSIQ of 130 – 144 is generally considered moderately gifted, and an FSIQ of 145 to 159 is generally considered “highly gifted.”
 The WISC-V cannot yet distinguish between highly gifted, exceptionally gifted (160 to 179), or profoundly gifted (180 or higher).